terrimorrison/example_fail-log_craftingDH/Getting Started/2019-05-06-week-1-fail-log.md

-# Week 1 fail log
+# Week 1 Fail Log
 I have no idea what I'm doing!!!!!

 There's a lot of stuff going on, and it's all very stressful.
 I feel like I'm forgetting something?